bpceee/node-azure-media/README.md

 # Azure Media for Node.js
+## Attention
+Many bugs.
+Still working on it!

 Azure's Media REST API provides a way to store, encode, and deliver media (video and images).
 This library makes using the API easier.